LapworthAaron/website_changes_week1_challenge/readme.md

 ## Installation

-No installation required
+Install folder structure as is, into your root directory, then you're good to go.

 ## Usage

-This project has no special usage instructions
+This project has no special usage instructions, it's a simple website.

 ## Credits

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.
-Changes by Aaron Lapworth
+Changes by Aaron Lapworth.

 ## License